aralroca/next-translate/README.md

 📦**Size**: ~10kb

-This HOC is the way to wrap all your app under translations in the case that you are using a server.
+This HOC is the way to wrap all your app under translations in the case that you are using a custom server.
 This method should not be used in a static site.
 This HOC adds logic to the `getInitialProps` to download the necessary namespaces in order to use it in your pages.

 Example: